DS4PS/cpp-526-sum-2020/schedule.md

 ## R Markdown

-Learn more abour R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)

 You will get plenty of practice with these tools and submit your labs as knitted R Markdown (`.RMD`) files.

+* Learn more abour R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html)
+* View R Markdown in action in the below image

 <br>